This page contains affiliate links. Please read our disclosure for more info.

 We love staying in the Crescent Lake resort area in walking distance of Epcot via the International Gateway (a back entrance to World Showcase)—perfect for riding Remy first thing.

-Staying so close made it easy to pop into Epcot for dinner after a day at another park (as long as you buy a Park Hopper ticket).
+Staying so close makes it easy to pop into Epcot for dinner after a day at another park (as long as you buy a Park Hopper ticket).
+We went to Epcot almost every day on our last 7-day trip.

 Arrive Early